 I knew that the thing tugging inside of me was a yearning to reach my potential, to unlock something that wanted to be set free.
 I realized that in the years I had been chasing the carrot on the stick I had turned my back on myself.
 I’d given up the more.
 I’d lost my sense of possibility.

-I don’t really even know what the more is.
+I don’t even know what the more is.
 All I know is that more has something to do with traveling and writing.
 I know it has something to do with stepping away from my cubicle and my dictated schedule and living.
 It has something to do with expanding the orb that my life rotates in.
 The more, it is a physical desire, a yearning, the way others must yearn for a child or for someone who is gone.

-So I decided to chase the more, because I realized that it was really the only authentic decision.
+So I decided to chase the more because I realized that it was the only authentic decision.
 And then, of course, as I have documented in this blog, came all of the emotional turmoil.
 The fear, the questioning, the letting go of physical things.
-The stress, the joy, the exhilaration, the sadness and sometimes even the longing to want what everyone else seems to want.
+The stress, the joy, the exhilaration, the sadness, and sometimes even the longing to want what everyone else seems to want.
 The longing to be content with the kind of life that I was living and the anger at myself for not wanting it.
 The anger for making things harder on myself.
 The guilt for dragging Brian through the mud with me.

 A lot of people think of our upcoming travels as a vacation and so their minds quickly conjure up easy days on the beach and carefree evenings roaming through ancient, romantic cities.
 What they don’t understand is that this is a quest to find what it is I seek.
 It is a quest to calm this thing inside for more, the thing that makes me burn the candle at both ends, that makes me push and push and push, the relentless and endless desire to find satisfaction with myself and what I will do with my life.
 My one life.
-Can anyone really understand the implication of that sentence?
+Can anyone understand the implication of that sentence?
 One life.
 Just one.
-Why aren’t we all running like we are on fire towards our wildest dreams?
+Why aren’t we all running like we are on fire toward our wildest dreams?

 But I feel like I cannot find those things until we do this traveling.
 I can only explain that this traveling feels like an integral part of the journey on my path to finding more.

 And this leads me back to where I started.
-How to answer why when there is no logical, sensible answer.
+How to answer why when there is no logical, sensible answer?
 Why?
 Because my soul tells me to.
 Why?
 Because I just believe that this is the right step.

-Maybe after all of that this explains it best:
+Maybe after all of that, this explains it best: